14th Annual Neighbours’ Night Out on June 18 2019

-The Armour Heights Community Centre poster on Children’s and Tiny Tots is attached for Spring 2019 programs.
+The Armour Heights Community Centre provides programs for Children and Tiny Tots.
 The goal of this not-for-profit community group is to provide our community with quality daytime, after-school, weekend and summer programming for infants, toddlers, children and teens.
+Here is a sample of the Spring Poster.

 AHCC Spring Poster 2019